A previous version of this story was published in December 2018, and updated on Feb 7. 2019.

-Aside from Bryce Harper and Manny Machado, the biggest name coming up in rumors this offseason has consistently been catcher J.T.
+Aside from Bryce Harper and Manny Machado, the biggest name coming up in rumors this winter has consistently been catcher J.T.
 Realmuto, and finally, finally, a deal is done.
-Realmuto was traded from Miami to Philadelphia on Thursday for a package of three prospects and international bonus slot money, after months of rumors and discussions.
+Realmuto was traded from Miami to Philadelphia for a package of three prospects and international bonus slot money, sources told MLB.com on Thursday after months of rumors and discussions.

 The reason that so many teams were interested in acquiring Realmuto is because so few teams actually have an all-around catcher who can add value both next to the plate and behind it.
 Just look at how many catching leaderboards he was at or near the top of in 2018:

 • Second in catcher arm strength, 87.8 mph

 • Sixth in caught-stealing percentage, 38 percent (minimum 30 attempts)